pwaring/technical-talks/building-make/slides.md

-% Building Software and Documentation with Make
+% Building Software and Documentation with GNU Make
 % Paul Waring (paul@xk7.net)
 % February 18, 2017

+# What is GNU Make?

+ - Tool for automating building software, documentation etc.
+ - Other tools with similar names, e.g. pmake, nmake

 # Makefile components